-Innovative Drip Tray Liners
+CUSTOM Drip Tray Liners CASE STUDY

-Leaking drip trays allowed slurry to leak onto employees and negatively impact ore processing by allowing water to funnel into the secondary crusher bins, which then washed out the fines.
+Leaking drop trays allowed slurry to leak onto employees and negatively impact ore processing by allowing water to funnel into the secondary crusher bins, which then washed out the fines.
 These fines were causing the MP 800 crusher to “pancake” and potentially damage the crusher.

 Iracore account manager Tim Dix worked with Tilden engineering to calculate the most cost-effective solution to mitigate these issues.
 Together, Iracore and Tilden engineering teams designed a drip tray insert, fabricated from urethane, that would fit inside the existing trays.

-Collaboration led to a design with overlapping leading and trailing edges, creating a watertight system within the existing drip trays.
+The collaboration led to a design with overlapping leading and trailing edges, creating a watertight system within the existing drip trays.
 Other design features allowed a tight seal at the head pulleys.

 Benefits realized from this innovative solution include improved productivity, improved housekeeping, elimination of risk for MSHA citations, and lower safety risks associated with simplified and fast installation.